Good Boys (film): Plot

-Best friends Max, Lucas, and Thor enter sixth grade facing their own personal dilemmas: Max has a crush on his classmate Brixlee, Lucas learns his parents are getting divorced, and Thor experiences bullying from his peers which discourages him from pursuing his love of singing.
-When presented with the opportunity to kiss Brixlee at a party hosted by popular student Soren, Max and his friends use his father's valued drone to spy on his teenage neighbor Hannah in an attempt to learn proper kissing.
+Best friends Max, Lucas, and Thor enter sixth grade facing their own personal dilemmas: Max has a crush on their classmate Brixlee, Lucas learns his parents are getting divorced, and Thor experiences bullying from his peers which discourages him from pursuing his love of singing.
+When presented with the opportunity to kiss Brixlee at a party hosted by popular student Soren, as none of them has any experience, Max and his friends use his father's prized drone to spy on his teenage neighbor Hannah in an attempt to learn proper kissing.
+This happens after Thor convinces Max to use it, despite repeated warnings to not touch it.
 The plan goes wrong and results in the drone being destroyed and the boys in possession of Hannah's ecstasy.

-To avoid getting grounded, they cut school to buy a new drone at the local mall, with Hannah and her friend Lily in pursuit.
+To avoid getting grounded, the trio cut school to buy a new drone at the local mall, with Hannah and her friend Lily in pursuit.
 Amid a series of escapades, Max, Lucas, and Thor reach the mall, but they learn that Hannah and Lily bought the drone and will only give it to the boys in exchange for their ecstasy.
 Having surrendered the drugs to a police officer, the boys manage to obtain new ecstasy from Hannah's ex-boyfriend Benji and trade it for the drone.

 Nevertheless, Max is unable to prevent his father from finding out that he used the drone and is grounded.
 An argument ensues between the friends and the three go their separate ways, although Max takes the blame for what transpired to prevent Thor and Lucas from getting in trouble.
 When Lucas speaks to his parents about the potential end of his friendships, they advise him that he, Max, and Thor are growing apart.

-That night, Lucas convinces Max to sneak out to attend the party, tricking him into meeting up with Thor in the process.
-Max successfully kisses Brixlee while Thor and Lucas re-encounter Hannah and Lily, the latter revealed as Soren's sister, who encourage Thor to continue his passion for singing.
+That night, Lucas convinces Max to sneak out to attend the party, tricking him into also meeting up with Thor in the process.
+Max successfully kisses Brixlee while Thor and Lucas re-encounter Hannah and Lily, the latter revealed as Soren's sister.
+The two encourage Thor to continue his passion for singing.

 In the ensuing weeks, Thor lands the role of Stacee Jaxx in the school's amateur production of Rock of Ages, Lucas joins the school's anti-bullying group, and Max begins dating his classmate Scout after his relationships with Brixlee and then her friend Taylor end in heartbreak.
 Following a performance of the school musical, Max, Lucas, and Thor reconcile and promise to remain in each other's lives.